Permit to Purchase

 - The applicant must appear in person and apply in the county in which they reside.
 Out of state residents can apply at any sheriff’s office.

-- The applicant must have taken an authorized firearms training course within one year prior to applying for the permit and must present the original certificate of completed training along with a legible copy.
+- The applicant must have passed an authorized firearms training course within one year prior to applying for the permit and must present the original certificate of completed training along with a legible copy.
 Applicant must also present a valid driver’s license, state identification card or the photo page of their passport along with a legible copy of whichever is presented.
-If using a passport, proof of current residency must be provided along with a legible copy.
+If using a passport, proof of current residency must also be provided along with a legible copy.

 - Cash, check or money orders are accepted.
 No credit cards or debit cards will be accepted.